 Kitsap Haunted Fairgrounds - Bremerton, WA

 The fun begins in early October.
-The Kitsap Haunted Fairgrounds has been open for 15 years.
-The fairgrounds are open Friday and Saturday nights in October plus Halloween.
+The Kitsap Haunted Fairgrounds has been open for 19 years.
+The Haunt is open Friday and Saturday nights in October plus Halloween.
 The open times are 6 pm to 11 pm.
-Tickets are $15, or lights on at 5 pm for $5.
-All proceeds benefit North Kitsap Rotary projects.
-New attractions are Slaughter House and Zombie Paintball.
+New attractions include zombie paintball and the haunted house.

 Madd Hatter’s Haunt - Yakima, WA